How to Read a Key From Web.config

 Secondly, I volition go to the Startup class and admission this surround variable using Configuration["TEST_ENV"] and impress it out to the console.

 using Organisation; using Microsoft.AspNetCore.Builder; using Microsoft.AspNetCore.Hosting; using Microsoft.Extensions.Configuration; using Microsoft.Extensions.DependencyInjection; using Microsoft.Extensions.Hosting; namespace Config.Demo { public class Startup { public Startup(IConfiguration configuration) { Configuration = configuration; } public IConfiguration Configuration { go; } // This method gets called by the runtime.
 Apply this method to add services to the container. public void ConfigureServices(IServiceCollection services) { services.AddControllers(); var version = Configuration.GetValue<cord>("Version"); var db = Configuration["Settings:Database"]; services.AddSingleton(version); services.Configure<Custom>(Configuration.GetSection("Custom")); Panel.WriteLine(version); Panel.WriteLine(db); Console.WriteLine(Configuration["TEST_ENV"]); } // This method gets chosen by the runtime.
-Utilise this method to configure the HTTP request pipeline. public void Configure(IApplicationBuilder app, IWebHostEnvironment env) { if (env.IsDevelopment()) { app.UseDeveloperExceptionPage(); } app.UseHttpsRedirection(); app.UseRouting(); app.UseAuthorization(); app.UseEndpoints(endpoints => { endpoints.MapControllers(); }); } } }
+Utilise this method to configure the HTTP request pipeline. public void Configure(IApplicationBuilder app, IWebHostEnvironment env) { if (env.IsDevelopment()) { app.UseDeveloperExceptionPage(); } app.UseHttpsRedirection(); app.UseRouting(); app.UseAuthorization(); app.UseEndpoints(endpoints => { endpoints.MapControllers(); }); } } } At present if I run the application, I can encounter the environs variable output in the console.

 Accessing Custom Configuration File